What seeds can I sow in April?

-A list of all the varieties that we grow and links to their seeds etc. can be found on the What We Grow resource page.
+A list of all the varieties that we grow and links to their seeds etc. can be found on the What We Grow post.
 Links in this article are for US sources, and for UK readers all the links can be found at the end of this article.

 Out in the market garden, there are onion sets that I planted in the autumn and some shallots as well.
 I’ve already got three rows of carrots sown into the ground.
 It’s a really nice area that the chickens have been preparing for the last couple of years.
 Added to which I’ve put lots of used, composted, chicken bedding on top, but I haven’t sown into that bedding.
 Instead I’ve dug down with my fingers and made a drill and planted into that.
 This way the seeds are going down onto the soil and get covered back over.

 I’m just starting to see some signs of tiny mini carrot seedlings appearing.
 I’ve also got some onion sets in.
 They were planted in the spring rather than the autumn, so they should mature a little bit after those ones.
 Through succession planting I’m trying to have a continuous supply of vegetables throughout the year.
 By not planting everything all at once, it can be harvested at different times.